careerist-qa/intro-to-python/lesson_11/homework.md

 ### Basic Dictionary

-Create an empty dictionary for your friends and then add elements.
+Create an empty dictionary and then add a few of your friends.
-Make the key their email and the value their name.
+Make the key their email (can be fake) and the value their name.

 When you're done, create the same dictionary as a pre-populated dictionary.